islamic-network/api.aladhan.com/README.md

 You should enter your Google Maps API Key and Ask Geo Account ID and keys in the docker-compose file on lines 27, 28 and 29.

-A production ready Docker image of the app is published as quay.io/islamic-network/api.aladhan.com on Quay.io.
+A production ready Docker image of the app is published as:

+* quay.io/islamic-network/api.aladhan.com on Quay
+* islamicnetwork/api.aladhan.com on Docker Hub

 To get your own instance up, simply run: